-|Where||Portoferraio - c/o De Laugier Cultural Centre, second floor - Salita Napoleone|
+|Where it is||Portoferraio - c/o De Laugier Cultural Centre, second floor - Salita Napoleone|

-|How to get there||Starting at Piazza Cavour go past the Town Building and go up Salita Napoleone.
+|How to get there||Starting at Piazza Cavour go past the Municipal Building and go up Salita Napoleone.
 Go along a short, steep road on your left which leads to the open space where the De Laugier Barracks are.|

-The Foresiana Pinacoteca was donated in 1914 along with the books by Mario Foresi, an intellectual from Elba deeply interested in the flourishing cultural life of that period.
+The Foresiana Picture Gallery was donated in 1914 along with the books by Mario Foresi, an intellectual from Elba deeply interested in the flourishing cultural life of that period.
 It opened to the public in 1924.
 It contains a vast collection of pieces of art, pictures and paintings, some of which were done by T. Signorini, F. Morandini, P. Nomellini, A. Ciseri and L. Lloyd.

 The section dedicated to the people and places of Elba is particularly interesting, because it gives you a clear idea of how authors over the different centuries saw the island and its inhabitants.